 Burton was asked at the inquiry on Friday whether she felt executive pay at the Post Office was “sufficient”.

-“I think it depends from whose perspective you re looking at it,” she said.
+“I think it depends from whose perspective you are looking at it,” she said.
 “From a postmaster’s point of view it would look to be more than sufficient.
 If you were running a charity, for example, it would look more than sufficient.
 However, [in terms of running] a public company it looks less sufficient.”

 The inquiry also heard an allegation that Staunton, who was dismissed in January by the former business secretary Kemi Badenoch, attempted to block an independent investigation into Read after accusations of bullying by Davies.